Top Paddling Locations in the Finger Lakes Region

-Over four miles long, the meandering West River, as well as trips along tributaries, provides ample paddling in an almost idyllic landscape.
+Over four miles long, the meandering West River at High Tor Wildlife Management Area provides ample paddling in an almost idyllic landscape.
 Tall cattails and thick lily pads carpet the banks throughout the 1,700-acre marshland.
 Surrounded by forested hillsides, the river and vast wetlands are truly peaceful and a world unto itself.
 In fact, paddling up the West River to the developed shores and loud motors on Canandaigua Lake feels a bit like stepping forward in time as the wilderness cedes to civilization.
 It is akin to Adirondack paddling trips and a true testament to how removed the river and wetlands actually feel.

 Ambitious paddlers can explore the lake itself, but be advised strong north-south winds sometimes fill the center of the lake with tall waves.
 Various car top launch points are available along the river as well as on the southwest corner of Canandaigua Lake.

 Paddlers will enjoy both the river and canal surrounding Howland Island with the added benefit that this is a “round” river trip.
 This type of configuration means you can paddle the river and canal and end up right where you started without retracing your course.
 As expected, these experiences are very rare and make planning a trip easy.
 The entire circuit would be about 10 miles and this includes the Seneca River, the Swift Water Channel, and the Erie Canal.